tobyscott25/webpack-mfe-demo/README.md

-# React Microfrontend
+# Micro-frontends in TypeScript

+A simple micro-frontend PoC with TypeScript, Chakra UI & Module Federation

+## Running locally

-## 1. Start the microfrontend app
+#### 1. Start the microfrontend app

 This serves the playground for development at `http://localhost:8080/` and makes the JS bundle available for consumption at `http://localhost:8080/remoteEntry.js`.